ggand0/ggando-website/content/blog/map.md

 +++
-title = "Why mAP Confused Me in IR (And How I Finally Understood It)" date = 2025-01-30 draft = false
+title = "Why AP Confused Me in IR (And How I Finally Understood It)" date = 2025-01-30 draft = false